Bedrock-OSS/bedrock-wiki/docs/blocks/avoiding-properties-limit.md

     - Kaioga5
 ---

-## Introduction:
+## Introduction
 Block properties have a total limit of 64 values (16 maximum per property) that cannot be exceed.
 This article will explain how to avoid reaching the limit.

 :::tip
 You are not going to have more than 64 properties.
 Using this method will be equal to that amount!
 :::

-## How it works:
+## How it works
 This method combines two or more properties in order to re-use and read them in permutations or conditions.
 For example, a block with the English Alphabet letters will need 26 values.
 You can use less values by using combinations.

-## The logic:
+## The logic
-What your code will do going of by the example above is the following;
+What your code will do going of by the example above is the following:
 ```
 1 & 1 = A   1 & 5 = E   1 & 9 =  I   1 & 13 = M
 1 & 2 = B   1 & 6 = F   1 & 10 = J